 You will need some information to make the lost car key replacement process smoother for the locksmith to help you get back on the road.
 Before the car locksmith can start, you will need to provide:

 If you lost the car keys in a dark area, contact a friend or family member until a mobile locksmith arrives.

 Why does a Locksmith Need the above Information to Make a Car Key Replacement?

-Usually, it is technical, so that the expert can reprogram a car key.
-However, the car locksmith also needs to ensure that you are the owner of the vehicle.
+Usually, it is technical so that the expert can reprogram a car key.
+However, the car locksmith must also ensure you are the vehicle owner.